-In order to take action now and get things done, it is important to do some smart goal planning and make smart plans.
+Smart plans are needed to take action now and get things done.
 This is because while it is good to take action now, it is great to take action now to complete a smart plan.

 If you want to get something done, take action now with a smart plan.

 Nothing gets done unless a person decides to take action now and do it.
 But, simply taking action now is not enough.
 There needs to be more if you want to be successful.
 You must make smart goals and smart plans and then take action.
 Smart goals and smart plans, despite the name, are actually quite simple to describe.
 Once you have made the decision to take action now to get something done, you need to make the plan smart.
 A goal or plan is smart if it is: